DJ-Lor/LoreliDejesus_T1A3/README.md

 ***Seller Portal***

 * Able to Pick a Client ID or First/Last name and will provide a list of available properties for sale within the client's requirements (dictionary)

+Notes:
+1. Can only enter name for client
+2. Can only input one suburb
+3. No range - is it possible